Gamma conjecture I for flag varieties: Introduction

 \end{theorem}

-Both sides of \eqref{outlineA=Bthmeq1} are flat sections of the $D$-module associated to $\GPd$.
-By a standard result on differential equations, it suffices to compare their leading order terms.
-More precisely, we do this for generic $h$ and apply the identity theorem.
-By the localization formula, the leading order terms are in bijective correspondence with the set of $T^{\vee}$-fixed points of $\GPd$.
+Our proof begins by adapting Iritani's argument in \cite{IZ} for the toric case: we apply the fact that both sides of \eqref{outlineA=Bthmeq1} are flat sections of the same $D$-module to reduce to verifying that their leading order terms are equal for generic $h$.
+By the localization formula, these leading order terms are in bijective correspondence with the set of $T^{\vee}$-fixed points of $\GPd$.
 We handle the terms corresponding to one of these fixed points by direct computation.
 To handle the others, observe that for the LHS, the $G^{\vee}$-action on $\GPd$ relates these terms to the one we have handled.
-Thus it suffices to establish similar relations for the RHS.
-We achieve it by making use of the rational Weyl group action on $\X$ constructed by Berenstein and Kazhdan.
+Thus it suffices to establish similar relations for the RHS, which we achieve by making use of the rational Weyl group action on $\X$ constructed by Berenstein and Kazhdan.

-\underline{\textit{Step (3)}} $~$By Theorem \ref{outlineA=Bthm}, the result follows immediately from the stationary phase approximation, provided we can prove that for $t=1$, $\fmt|_{\Xtp}$ has a unique critical point which is non-degenerate and whose critical value is equal to $\EO^{q=1}$.
+\underline{\textit{Step (3)}} $~$By Theorem \ref{outlineA=Bthm}, the result follows immediately from the stationary phase approximation, provided we can prove that for $t=1$, the restriction $\fmt|_{\Xtp}$ has a unique critical point, which is non-degenerate and whose critical value is equal to $\EO^{q=1}$\footnote{That the critical value is equal to $\EO^{q=1}$ is exactly what we meant by the ``$B$-model analog of Property $\mathcal{O}$'' in our discussion on the case of toric Fano manifolds in Section \ref{Subsection-mainresults}.}.
 By the fact that after a reparametrization $\Xtp\simeq \mathbb{R}_{>0}^{\ell}$, $\fmt|_{\Xtp}$ is equal to the sum of coordinates plus a Laurent polynomial with positive coefficients, it suffices to find a critical point with critical value equal to $\EO^{q=1}$.
-The existence follows readily from a result of Lam and Rietsch \cite{LamRietsch} which says that the spectrum of the composition of \textit{Peterson-Lam-Shimozono's homomorphism} \cite{LamShimozono} and \textit{Yun-Zhu's isomorphism} \cite{YunZhu} takes the \textit{Schubert positive point} constructed in \cite{RietschJAMS} to a \textit{totally non-negative point} in the sense of Lusztig \cite{Lusztig}.
-To prove that the critical value is equal to $\EO^{q=1}$, we apply the fact that $\Mir$ is compatible with the above composite map, the \textit{first Chern class theorem} which says that $\Mir$ identifies $\fm$ and $c_1(\GPd)$, and a result of Cheong and Li \cite{CheongLi} which says that the evaluation of $c_1(\GPd)$ at the above Schubert positive point is equal to $\EO^{q=1}$.
+The existence relies on a description of $\Mir$ and a result of Lam and Rietsch \cite{LamRietsch}, which says that the spectrum of the composition of \textit{Peterson-Lam-Shimozono's homomorphism} \cite{LamShimozono} and \textit{Yun-Zhu's isomorphism} \cite{YunZhu} takes the \textit{Schubert positive point} constructed in \cite{RietschJAMS} to a \textit{totally non-negative point} in the sense of Lusztig \cite{Lusztig_positivity}.
+To prove that the critical value is equal to $\EO^{q=1}$, we apply the \textit{first Chern class theorem}, which says that $\Mir$ maps $[\fm\vol ]$ to $c_1(\GPd)$, and a result of Cheong and Li \cite{CheongLi}, which says that the evaluation of $c_1(\GPd)$ at the above Schubert positive point is equal to $\EO^{q=1}$.